MarkusEicher/markuseicher/README.md

 ### My activities and interests are:

-- 🔭 I’m currently in training to become a healthcare PeerWorker
+- 🔭 Interested in Software Development, AI, ML, Web, Blockchain.
+Opensource and Decentralization fan.
-- 🌱 I’m learning Software-Development focused on AI and Blockchain
+- 🌱 Believer in lifelong learning.
+Now deepdiving into Rust & WASM
 - 👯 I’m looking to collaborate on open source projects and community
 - 📫 How to reach me: markuseicher@outlook.com
 - ⚡ Personal Website: https://www.markuseicher.info 👋